The Jacobsen Collection

 Register Now | Online Only

 Revere Auctions is honored to present selections from the estate of Dr. Robert Jacobsen, former curator of Asian Art at the Minneapolis Institute of Art, alongside our Semi-Annual Asian Art & Decor auction.
 The auction features his collection of ceramics, slides, and his academic library.
-Alongside a variety of Asian works of art.
+Alongside a variety of Asian works of art this auction will prove to have something for every collector.
 From imperial porcelain and woodblock prints to Buddhist bronzes, scholars’ objects, and contemporary netsuke.

 Dr. Robert D. Jacobsen (1944-2021) was a distinguished curator and scholar renowned for his contributions to Asian art.
 Born and raised in Roseville, Minnesota, Jacobsen developed an early interest in art, woodworking, architecture, and photography.
 He earned a bachelor’s degree in art history in 1968, a master’s in art history in 1971, and a Ph.D. in Asian art history with a minor in Chinese language and literature in 1984, all from the University of Minnesota.
 His lifelong passion for Asian art was ignited during a chance visit to Japan, leading him to two research residencies at the National Palace Museum in Taiwan.